codysandahl/ar-flappy/docs/issues.md

 - Have death animation for player
 - Check all eventListeners are removed when objects are destroyed
 - Make tracker movement LERP instead of jumping around
+  - Current lerp component works with position but not rotation and scaling yet
 - To start game, move tag to a designated zone to make sure it's working OR offer mouse/touch fallback mode

 # Feature Requests